awardit/crustate/README.md

 }
 ```

-Messages sent from the receive function are propagated upwards in the
+Messages sent from the update function are propagated upwards in the
 state-hierarchy and can be subscribed to in supervising states.

 ### Subscriber